jxtx-memorial/jxtx-memorial.github.io/memorials.md

 	</span>
 </div>

-If you have photos of James you'd like to be featured here please send them to <a href = "mailto: jxtx.bio.memorial@gmail.com">jxtx.bio.memorial@gmail.com</a>
+If you have photos of James you would like to be featured on this site, please send them to <a href = "mailto: jxtx.bio.memorial@gmail.com">jxtx.bio.memorial@gmail.com</a>.

 </div>
 </section>